Medical Cannabis Lighting Guide

 |Bloom / Flowering||30 – 40|

-To achieve optimal results, the DLI should be adapted across the whole growth cycle to match the plants' current needs.
+To achieve optimal results, the DLI should be adapted across the whole growth cycle to match your plants' current needs.

 As DLI is the product of light intensity and lighting duration, you have two variables: PAR / PPFD levels and the number of hours on your timer.